fastrgv/hbox/README.md

 ### Puller-Deadlock Avoidance

 Working backward avoids many problems, but Puller-deadlocked intermediate states still occur.
-When making a box pull, I now check that it lands on a statically-precalculated pull-valid box position.

-### More on puller deadlocks

-The walls and the box being pulled can create deadlocks, which can be precalculated & avoided.
+The walls and the box being pulled can create deadlocks, which are precalculated & avoided.
+When making a box pull, it is checked to insure that it lands on a statically-precalculated pull-valid box position.
+This precalculated validity-set is incorporated into the Hungarian estimator, including infinite penalties for inaccesible cells.

 But many dynamic deadlocks, puller-corrals created by the current box configuration, still occur during the course of a backward solution.
 Some of these are temporary.
 An example of a puller-corral of size 5 that is escapable is:

 		# # # # #
 		o $ @ o #
 		$ o o o #
 		# # # # #

 All puller-corrals of size 4 or less seem to be dead ends, so I wrote a test version of hbox that detected and avoided [dynamic] p-corrals of size 4 or less and found that it ran Ok but was typically much slower.
 Thus, it seems that it takes longer to detect and avoid small p-corrals than to simply ignore them.
-Interestingly this tends to support Frank Takes' implication that one can ignore the puller-deadlocks encountered during a backwards solution.
+Interestingly this tends to support Frank Takes' claim that one can ignore the puller-deadlocks encountered during a backwards solution.

-Analyzing large p-corrals for possible deadlocks is likely too complex.
+Analyzing large p-corrals for possible deadlocks is likely too complex to be advantageous.

 ### SplayTree-Priority-Queue